wireless-power-laboratory/featured-power/README.md

 ![fractional](/images/2014/fractionals.jpg)

 In the picture: Above are the trinary coil and the repeater, two robotic power/data transmission cards, four graduated fractional coils in raw form and one fractional coil mounted on a card for testing and demonstration.

+_The Deal_

+Offer: The patent covers the ideation but is offered as a part of licensing as an _application extension_.

+Realization: In exchange for compensation: 1.
+Consulting time to devise ideal PoC, 2.
+Receive an implementation, 3.
+Collaborative patent to introduce the "spirit of" cooperation going forward, 4.
+For extra compensation, knowledge transfer.